Apollos1301/NormMatchTrans/README.md

 ## Requirements
 We use `CUDA 12.4` and `GCC 11.4.0`.
 All needed packages and libraries are in `environment.yml`.

+### Download datasets
+Run the `download_data.sh` script.

+### Backbone weights
+We use the SwinV2 model as our backbone.
+You need to download the SwinV2-L* weights, which were pretrained on `ImageNet-22K` and finetuned on `ImageNet-1K` [(SwinV2)](https://github.com/microsoft/Swin-Transformer).
+The weights location path should be `./utils/checkpoints/`.

 ## Installation
+### conda env.
-1. Entry PATH of your conda environment folder in the last line of the `environment.yml` file.
+1. Entry the path of your conda environment folder in the last line of the `environment.yml` file.
 2. Entry the command:
 ```bash
 conda env create -f environment.yml
 ```
 ## Usage

 ### Parameters